threefoldtech/home/wiki/v3specs/v3_alpha6.md

 ## ThreeFold Wallet v3.1.0

 ### Token Unlock Feature
-The main focus for TFWallet v3.1.0 release is to enable **token unlocking**.
-On this release we would allow users to unlock their locked tokens via TFwallet.
+The main focus for TFWallet v3.1.0 release is to enable **token unlocking.** On this release we would allow users to unlock their locked tokens via TFwallet.
 There are also many improvements and fixes included, including usability supports for iOS devices that will be has greatly been improved.

 ## TFConnect App v3.6.0